Demographics of Tobermore

-The following gives details on the demographics of Tobermore village and Tobermore electoral ward from the 2001 and 2011 census's.
+The following gives details on the demographics of Tobermore village and Tobermore electoral ward from the 2001 and 2011 censuses.

 Tobermore village and townland

 Tobermore is classified as a small village or hamlet.
 It spans the majority of the townland of Tobermore.
 In the 2001 Census there were 578 people living in Tobermore.
 In 2004 the population was estimated as being around 1,250 people.

 On Census day (29 April 2001):